zbarni/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

 will return all the connections in the network which are of type ``stdp_synapse``.
-The last two cases are slower than the first case, as a full search of all connections has to be performed.
-The arguments ``source``, ``target`` and ``synapse_model`` can be used individually, as above, or in any conjunction:
+The last two cases are slower than the first case, as a full search of all connections has to be performed.The arguments ``source``, ``target`` and ``synapse_model`` can be used individually, as above, or in any conjunction: